matthewsaum/Ansible-iRODS4.1.10/README.md

 - icat - the icat server setup tasks
 - resc - the resource server setup tasks

 This command will run the playbook with our provided hosts file, and then it will ask us to enter the SUDO password of our account on the remote machines.
+NOTE: This should be run from the .../dir/ directory so that the hosts file is local.
+Otherwise you need to specify absolute paths for the playbook.yml and the hosts file.
 ```
 ansible-playbook playbook.yml -i hosts -K
 ```